 Find a disabled role model– Abled people try to understand what disabled people are going through and sometimes they think they do because they know someone with a disability but truthfully you can’t unless you are disabled you can’t understand a disabled person’s struggles.
 Abled people might be abled to give good advice on how to become more confident within your disability but not to the extent a disabled person can.
 If you are struggling to be more confident in your disabled body and don’t know where else to turn find a disabled role model because sometimes other disabled people can open your eyes to things you would not have thought of, Two disabled people may have the same condition with the exact same form but every disability every each person differently and our experiences are always different!

 Wear clothes you feel confident in- I live with two stoma’s and becuase of that, I dress a little more modestly than most people my age.
 I am always afraid of one of my stoma’s being exposed having to explain why I have a hole on my stomach so I always make sure I wear things I know for sure won’t expose them to avoid having that problem.
 Some people don’t mind showing off their stoma but I feel a little uncomfortable showing mine off so I keep it covered at all times.
-Wear clothes that make you feel confident and comfortable in your own skin because noone should be telling what you should be wearing.
-I don’t wearing bikini’s because the thought of my stoma showing makes me anxious!
+Wear clothes that make you feel confident and comfortable in your own skin because no one should be telling what you should and should not be wearing.
+I don’t wear bikinis because the thought of my stoma showing makes me anxious!

-Gaining confidence in your own body can be hard when your disabled because even if you think you have made remarkable progress it’s never good enough for someone.
+Gaining confidence in your own body can be hard when you are disabled because even if you think you have made remarkable progress it’s never good enough for someone.
 Someone always has to make a rude remark towards your body because society has this view on how people are supposed to look these days.
 If you aren’t super skinny people tend to look down on you and say that you should start dieting.
 Healthy looks different on everyone and even someone is super skinny that doesn’t mean they are healthy because fit looks different on everyone.
-Some people are not able to get super skinny because of their genetics so even if they wanted to looking like a super model it would never happen for them.
-Gaining body confidence when your disabled is hard because there are a lot of things abled people can do that disabled people can’t.
+Some people are not able to get super skinny because of their genetics so even if they wanted to look like a supermodel it would never happen for them.
+Gaining body confidence when you are disabled is hard because there are a lot of things abled people can do that disabled people can’t.
 Abled people don’t define a disabled person’s success because our abilities are different.
 How do you become more confident as a disabled person?